-Unicef and leading shoe brand, Clarks, have worked in partnership to keep children safe since 2008.
+Since 2008, Unicef and leading shoe brand, Clarks, have worked in partnership to help children have access to education.

 Donate your shoes